Building a Secondary Dwelling Unit (SDU) in Ottawa - Things to Know

 What is a secondary dwelling unit (SDU)?

-SDUs provide both homeowners and investors an excellent opportunity to add value to their property.
-The City of Ottawa allows the addition of a SDU to most detached dwellings, one in each half of a semi-detached building, and one for the entirety of a duplex.
+Secondary dwelling units provide both homeowners and investors an excellent opportunity to add value to their property.
+Whether you plan on occupying the main unit & renting the other, or having both units rented, an SDU makes your investment worthwhile.
+Researchers have noted that a property with a completed, City-approved SDU can be worth up to 50% more than the same property without an SDU!
+The city of Ottawa allows the addition of a SDU to most detached dwellings, one in each half of a semi-detached, and one for the whole of a duplex.

 If you are thinking of purchasing a property in order to add a SDU, consider the following: